Don’t Be Tricked Into Allowing Big Tech to Weaponize ‘Misinformation’

 Investigating Facebook and other Big Tech companies for misleading consumers and advertisers, and for deceptively misrepresenting their products, is an available course of action for the Federal Trade Commission under current authorities, and the FTC should utilize them.

-Blumenthal and Sen. Maria Cantwell, D-Wash., both spoke at Tuesday’s hearing in favor of investigating and penalizing Facebook for such deception.
+Blumenthal and Sen. Maria Cantwell (D-WA) both spoke at Tuesday’s hearing in favor of investigating and penalizing Facebook for such deception.

 Facebook and other Big Tech companies warrant such scrutiny, transparency, and consequences based on any deceptive business practices.

-Note: Editor’s Note: This piece originally appeared on The Daily Signal.